I hear you’re buying your first home – how exciting – congratulations!

 We offer discounted quotes and straight-talking advice on policies from:

 Our mortgage protection comparison table makes it easy to compare the various policies on offer at a glance:

 And here’s an in-depth look at how to compare mortgage protection in Ireland

-Watch out though!
+Watch out, though!

 I kinda went off on one there, sorry…back to the question, when should you apply?

-If your closing date is way in the future (3 months+), you could hold off until 6 weeks before you are due to close.
+If your closing date is away in the future (3 months+), you should hold off applying until six weeks before you are due to close.

 Till then…good luck with the house hunt!